 If an instructor prefers students go to an on-campus testing center for an exam, LockDown Browser can be required for those exams too.
 In some cases, instructors will additionally require students to use Respondus Monitor in the testing center.
 This adds a layer of security, while providing more data to the instructor about the exam session (e.g. the amount of time a student spent on each question).

 For fully remote examinations, both LockDown Browser and Respondus Monitor are used to maintain the integrity of the exam process.
 Some instructors schedule remote exams so they occur synchronously (where all students in the class start the exam at the same time), while others use an asynchronous approach (where students must complete the exam by a certain date and time).

-At University of Akron last year (Jan-Dec 2021), LockDown Browser was used with 97,508 exam sessions.
+At University of Akron in 2021, LockDown Browser was used with 97,508 exam sessions.
 Of those, 57,730 utilized the Respondus Monitor proctoring system.
 Less than a thousand were delivered at on-campus testing centers.

 4. Pricing considerations

 As adoption of remote proctoring grows at a university, price considerations become increasingly important.
 Three licensing options are available for Respondus Monitor: unlimited (for institutions with heavier use), tiered pricing (where seats can be purchased in sets of 1,000), and a student purchase option ($15 for unlimited proctoring sessions for a 12 month subscription).

 “The cost of proctoring services is always an important consideration,” says Kaufman.
 “It is no surprise we had to quickly scale our Respondus license to accommodate increased usage during the pandemic.
 Faculty who never previously used online examinations have told us this completely changes how they will provide assessments in the future.
 They love the convenience, ease of setup, and the flexibility it provides their students.”